I Want To...

-Robert Blum is the Simulation Technician for the Johns Hopkins Medicine Simulation Center.
+Robert Blum is the Lead Simulation Technician for the Johns Hopkins Medicine Simulation Center.
 Robert has been involved in pre-hospital medicine since 2004 when he became an Emergency Medical Technician.
 As an Emergency Medical Technician Robert has been on 911, intra-facility, NICU, PICU and critical care transports.
 He is also an American Heart Association Basic Life Support Instructor.
 Robert began as the Simulation Technician at the Johns Hopkins Medicine Simulation Center in June 2011.
-His responsibilities include: room and manikin preparations, simulation equipment maintenance, testing and running scenarios w/ faculty instructors, assist with curriculum development, conduct simulations outside of the simulation lab, act as a confederate within scenarios, maintain proficiency in emerging simulation technology, and train faculty in operational aspects of simulation.
+His responsibilities include: room and manikin preparations, simulation equipment maintenance, testing and running scenarios w/ faculty instructors, assist with curriculum development, conduct simulations outside of the simulation lab, act as a confederate within scenarios, maintain proficiency in emerging simulation technology, and train faculty in operational aspects of simulation

 Standardized Patient Teaching Specialist